ShreyaSreeram/goobusters/README.md

-# Goobusters: Ultrasound Fluid Detection System
+# Goobusters: Free Fluid Tracking System in Trauma Ultrasounds

 ## Overview
-Goobusters is an advanced system for detecting and tracking fluid in ultrasound videos using computer vision and machine learning techniques.
-The system employs optical flow tracking and multi-frame analysis to provide accurate fluid detection and tracking capabilities.
+Goobusters is a semi-automated pipeline for tracking free fluid in ultrasound videos using computer vision and machine learning techniques.
+The system employs optical flow tracking and multi-frame analysis to provide accurate tracking capabilities by propagating annotations throughout ultrasoun exams utilising a few initial expert annotations.

+## Objective of the project
+- To create densely annotated ultrasound examinations using optical flow algorithms.
+- To act as a training and validation dataset in the bigger picture goal of eventually creating a model that would detect and track free fluid in ultrasound exams.

 ## Features
-- Automated fluid detection in ultrasound videos
+- Semi-automated fluid tracking in ultrasound videos
 - Multi-frame tracking using optical flow
 - Ground truth dataset creation and management
 - Feedback loop system for continuous improvement
 - Integration with MD.ai for annotation management
-- Comprehensive debugging and visualization tools
+- Comprehensive debugging and visualisation tools

 ## Setup